siemens/.github/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

+* Public or private harassment
+* Trolling, insulting, derogatory comments, personal and political attacks
+* Publishing others' private information, such as comments received over private channels, or private data like physical or email address, age or political orientation, without their explicit permission
 * The use of sexualized language or imagery, and sexual attention or advances of any kind
-* Trolling, insulting or derogatory comments, and personal or political attacks
-* Public or private harassment
-* Publishing others' private information, such as a physical or email address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting